 - Loan Interest that you might have on the car.
 (By the percentage of business use)

 - Actual auto expenses

 The IRS tells us "A taxpayer can not use the business standard mileage rate for a vehicle after using any depreciation method under the Modified Accelerated Cost Recovery System (MACRS) or after claiming a Section 179 deduction for that vehicle."

 Joe has an 8 year old economy car that is paid in full. the car get's 20 miles per gallon.

 That person will drive two hundred miles and use 10 gallons of gas.
 Let's say the gas costs $2.25 per gallon (the high side for most areas).
 The cost of the fuel is $11.25 per hundred miles and $22.50 for two hundred.

-The mileage deduction that could have been taken here in the year 2016 would be $54.00 for a hundred mile trip.
+The mileage deduction that could have been taken here in the year 2016 it is $54.00 for a hundred mile trip.

 Ok let's extrapolate - Every month the person drives 1000 business miles.
 That is roughly 250 miles a week.

 The deduction is $540.00 for that month alone.